 We modelled the effect sizes Hedge’s g and lnCVR using multi-level meta-analytic (MLMA) models (intercept only models that consider random effects) and then ran multi-level meta-regression (MLMR) models (including fixed effect moderators) in R version 3.5.1 (R Core Team, 2016) using the package metafor (version 2.4.0) (Viechtbauer, 2010).
 We ran separate models for each of our five taxonomic groups, namely: birds, mammals, fish, invertebrates and reptiles/amphibians (combined due to low sample sizes).
 Although we were interested in whether sex differences varied across these taxonomic groups, the available sample sizes generally precluded running models with taxa as a moderator and would have resulted in an overly complicated interpretation.
 Furthermore, the diversity of taxa made it challenging to create a full phylogeny that included all taxa to account for evolutionary relationships and non-independence (Noble et al., 2017).
 Focusing on broad taxonomic groups separately allowed us to construct phylogenies for each group.
 Even then, phylogenies were better resolved for some groups than others (e.g. mammal and bird phylogenies were better than those for invertebrates – see below).

 We first estimated the overall evidence for a sex difference in the mean and variance across all personality traits using MLMA models (Table 1).
-This analysis is based on the simple premise that we predict males will show larger trait values for personality traits (with the possible exception of sociality) (Dingemanse & Wolf, 2010; Wolf & Weissing, 2010), and greater variance for all five traits in accordance with the ‘greater male variability’ hypothesis (Feingold, 1992).
-More importantly, this analysis provides a baseline to look for sources of heterogeneity in the data.
+This analysis provides a baseline to look for sources of heterogeneity in the data.
 To account for the non-independence of data we included species identity and study identity as random effects, as there were multiple effect sizes from the same species or study.
 We also included an observation level random effect to estimate a residual/within-study variance.
 Without this term, within-study effects are assumed to solely result from sampling variance (Nakagawa et al., 2017).
 To correct for the non-independence of species due to their shared evolutionary history we included phylogeny as a random effect.
 Phylogenetic correlation matrices were derived for each taxa either from existing phylogenetic tree databases (e.g. BirdTree.org for birds; Jetz et al., 2012) or using TimeTree.org (Hinchliff et al., 2015).
 For the bird phylogeny, we used the Ericson tree backbone (Ericson et al., 2006) to generate 1,000 trees and then took a sample of 100 trees.
 We used ape and phytools packages in R to generate an average tree from these 100 trees, which we then used in our bird taxa models.
 TimeTree phylogenies were derived by exporting a list of the relevant species from TimeTree.org.
 If a species in our dataset had no phylogenetic representation, we substituted the next closest available species (e.g. same genera or family).
 In all cases, we resolved synonymous taxa across our dataset so that species were correctly categorised and pruned our trees where needed.
 In the two initial MLMA models for g and lnCVR we derived heterogeneity estimates (I2; Higgins & Thompson, 2002; Nakagawa & Santos, 2012).
 We partitioned heterogeneity arising among species (I2species), studies (I2study), and due to phylogenetic heritability (I2phylo; Nakagawa & Santos, 2012).
-The total heterogeneity (I2Total), is the proportion of the total variance in effect size estimates excluding total sampling variance (see Supporting Information for calculations).
+The total heterogeneity (I2Total) is the proportion of the total variance in effect size estimates excluding total sampling variance (see Supporting Information for calculations).